CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: Experimental Setup and Results

 \subsection{Gradual Pruning Results}

 Finally, we execute gradual pruning with the sparsity schedule, augmentation choices, and cyclic linear learning-rate scheduler discussed above.
-The whole gradual pruning procedure lasts for 300 epochs, as in~\citep{DeiT}.
+The whole gradual pruning procedure lasts for 300 epochs, as in~\cite{DeiT}.
 We aim to obtain accurate sparse checkpoints for $50\%$, $60\%$, $75\%$, $80\%$, and $90\%$ sparsity.
 For this, we prune to $40\%$ in the initial step, and increment sparsity every 20 epochs, until reaching $90\%$, with fine-tuning in between.
-(See Figure~\ref{fig:ablation_gradual_pruning}.)
+(See Appendix~\ref{app:ablations} for full results and ablations.)
 We select the accuracy of intermediate models which match the target sparsities; to examine the impact of fine-tuning, we trained each of the resulting sparse checkpoints for an additional 100 epochs, marked with ($\uparrow$).
-We compare with global magnitude (GM) following the same schedule as oViT, as well as the state-of-the-art SViTE~\citep{SVIT} paper, which trains the sparse model from scratch using a variant of RigL~\citep{evci2020rigging}, but for a total of 600 epochs.
+We compare with global magnitude (GM) following the same schedule as CAP, as well as the state-of-the-art SViTE~\citep{SVIT} paper, which trains the sparse model from scratch using a variant of RigL~\citep{evci2020rigging}, but for a total of 600 epochs.
 The results are in Table~\ref{tab:vit_gradual_pruning_main}.

-For DeiT-Tiny and 50\% sparsity, we achieve significant improvements upon SViTe, and even manage to dramatically improve test accuracy relative to the dense model.
-We believe this is due to the regularizing effect of sparsity, but also due to our use of ``weaker'' augmentation for fine-tuning this smaller model.
-At 75-80\%, we recover the dense model accuracy, showing for the first time that ViT models can be pruned to such sparsities without loss.
-We observe a much more significant accuracy drop at 90\%.
-GM pruning also benefits from the choices made in our schedule, outperforming SViTE at 50\% sparsity; yet, there are significant gaps in favor of oViT at higher sparsities, as expected.
+For DeiT-Tiny and 50\% sparsity, we achieve significant improvements upon SViTe, and even manage to improve test accuracy relative to the dense model.
+We believe this is due to the choice of augmentation during fine-tuning, and possibly due to regularizing effects of sparsity.
+At 75-80\%, we recover the dense model accuracy.
+We observe a significant accuracy drop only at 90\%.
+GM pruning also benefits from the choices made in our schedule, outperforming SViTE at 50\% sparsity; yet, there are significant gaps in favor of CAP at higher sparsities, as expected.